Complete guide to perennials

 When to plant perennials

-Autumn is the ideal to plant hardy perennials, while the soil is still warm, and plants can establish a good root system in time for the following spring.
+Autumn is the ideal time to plant hardy perennials, while the soil is still warm, and plants can establish a good root system ready for the following spring.

 You can plant perennials in summer, however it’s critical that the plants are kept watered for the rest of the growing season, as there's naturally less moisture in the soil.

-In mild areas, hardy perennials can be planted during winter, excepting when the ground is frozen or waterlogged.
+In mild areas, hardy perennials can be planted during winter, except when the ground is frozen or waterlogged.

 How to plant perennials